ChenHongruixuan/HrxChen97/content/home/experience.md

   date_start = "2021-05-13"
   date_end = ""
   description = """
-  I am currently working together with Researcher Sofia Vallecorsa at CERN and Researcher Edoardo Nemni at UNITAR.
+  I am currently working together with Edoardo Nemni and Lars Bromley of UNOSAT and Dr. Sofia Vallecorsa of CERN.
 My responsibilities are as follows:
   * Exploration and implementation of machine learning algorithms for various applications using optical and radar satellite imagery.
   * Development of code and software to implement the needed workflow and pipeline to prepare satellite imagery for AI-based analysis and conversion of results to standard geospatial formats.
   * Participation in UNOSAT AI efforts on refugee settlement mapping, flood mapping, vegetation mapping, damage assessment, simulated imagery, and other topics.